jestjs/jest/docs/Configuration.md

 Default: `real`

-Setting this value to `fake` allows the use of fake timers for functions such as `setTimeout`.
+Setting this value to `legacy` or `fake` allows the use of fake timers for functions such as `setTimeout`.
 Fake timers are useful when a piece of code sets a long timeout that we don't want to wait for in a test.

+If the value is `modern`, [`@sinonjs/fake-timers`](https://github.com/sinonjs/fake-timers) will be used as implementation instead of Jest's own legacy implementation.
+This will be the default fake implementation in Jest 27.

 ### `transform` [object\<string, pathToTransformer | [pathToTransformer, object]>]